JensGeorg/GSA-sRNA-RNA-interaction-/README.md

      params_no_sRNA <- params_scenario
      params_no_sRNA[["k_on"]] <- 0 # Simulate with no sRNA interaction
-     # It's good to also ensure alpha_s is effectively zero or s is depleted if k_on=0 is meant to remove sRNA effect
-     # For simplicity, just k_on = 0 is used as per original script's logic for this comparison.

      out_no_sRNA_df <- tryCatch({
        out <- deSolve::ode(y = initial_states, times = sim_times, func = ode_model_func,
                            parms = params_no_sRNA, method = "lsoda", rtol = rtol, atol = atol)